Keep Smiling (1925 film)

 Keep Smiling is a 1925 American silent comedy film directed by Albert Austin and Gilbert Pratt.
 It stars Monty Banks (real name Mario Bianchi) and Glen Cavender.
+The film was originally titled "Water Shy".

 The story features a boy with a fear of water who invents a life preserver that inflates when it comes in contact with water.
 Promoting his invention, he becomes involved with a wild speedboat race, a crooked mechanic, and the darling daughter of a boating magnate.